office-for-students/beta-dataset-api/README.md

-beta-search-api
+beta-dataset-api
 =================
-Service to allow api customers to search for course resources.
+Service to allow api customers to request unique course and institution resources.

 Builds